Andrea Doria: Early life

 Doria was born at Oneglia from the ancient Genoese family the Doria di Oneglia, a branch of the noble Doria family, who played a major role in the history of the Republic since the 12th century.
 His parents were related: Ceva Doria, co-lord of Oneglia, and Caracosa Doria, of the Doria di Dolceacqua branch.
 Orphaned at an early age, he became a soldier of fortune, serving first in the papal guard and then under various Italian princes.
-He soon gained enough renown for Gonzalo Fernández de Córdoba, the age's premier general, to tempt him to join him.
+He soon gained enough renown for Gonzalo Fernández de Córdoba, the premier general of the age, to tempt him to join him.

 In the service of France

 In 1503, he fought in Corsica in the service of the Genoese Navy, at that time under French vassalage.
 However, after the Battle of Ravenna of 1512, he turned against the Francophile government of Genoa represented by Gian Fregoso.
-At age 46, despite having no previous naval experience, Doria was appointed admiral and took upon him reorganizing the existent Genoese fleet.
+At age 46, despite having no previous naval experience, Doria was appointed admiral and took it upon himself to reorganize the existing Genoese fleet.
 A French invasion of Genoa forced him and his fleet to escape to La Spezia.
 With the French defeat in Novara the following year, Doria returned and conquered the local French garrison in Briglia, expelled them from Genoa and helped Ottaviano Fregoso to become the new Doge.

 Doria also scoured the Mediterranean in command of the Genoese fleet, waging war on the Turks and the Barbary pirates.
 When a fleet led by the brothers Aruj and Hayreddin Barbarossa, coming from a failed siege of the Spanish port of Béjaïa, captured a Genoese ship in 1512, Doria attacked the brothers' base in La Goulette with twelve galleys, sacking the place and destroying the ships in port.
 In the meanwhile, however, Genoa was recaptured by the French, as a new change of tide in Marignano forced Fregoso to pledge Genoa to King Francis I of France in 1515.
-Doria focused in his actions against Muslims, defeated another Turk fleet led by Caid Ali or Cadolin in at Pianosa in 1519, capturing his ships for his own fleet.
+Doria focused in his actions against Muslims, defeated another Turkish fleet led by Caid Ali or Cadolin at Pianosa in 1519, capturing his ships for his own fleet.